Nate7204/coffeeSystem/README.md

     'With Nutmeg on top' ]
   ````
 3. formatOrder is called on array to
-  - Remove price text from Order
+  - Remove price text from Order ("Amount: 0.00 USD" and "Total: 0.00 USD")
   - Format Order into user friendly text by removing unnecessary parentheses and commas and adding in line breaks after each individual detail of order
     - Call createLabel to have label begin printing while script finishing.
 This will convert Order into ZPL Printer language and send an email to POP3/SMTP server for printing
       ````